On the path separation number of graphs: Proofs

 \textbf{Proof of Theorem~\ref{thm:bounds}: Upper bound.} We use a classical theorem of Lov\'asz~\cite{L}: \begin{thm}[Lov\'asz~\cite{L}] The edges of a graph on $n$ vertices can be covered by at most $\left\lfloor\frac{n}{2}\right\rfloor$ edge-disjoint paths and cycles. \end{thm}

-Since any cycle can be partitioned into two paths, we obtain the following corollary. \begin{cor} The edges of a graph on $n$ vertices can be covered by at most $n$ edge-disjoint paths. \end{cor}
+Since any cycle can be partitioned into two paths we obtain the following corollary. \begin{cor} The edges of a graph on $n$ vertices can be covered by at most $n$ edge-disjoint paths. \end{cor}

-Apply Corollary~\ref{cor:Lovasz} to $G$, and partition $E(G)$ into at most $n$ paths, $P_1', \ldots, P_n'$.
-We shall cut each path that is longer than $m/n$ into paths of length $\lceil m/n\rceil$, and possibly one shorter path.
+Returning to Theorem~\ref{thm:bounds}, apply Corollary~\ref{cor:Lovasz} to $G$ and partition $E(G)$ into at most $n$ paths, $P_1', \ldots, P_k'$, $k \leq n$.
+We shall cut each path that is longer than $m/n$ into paths of length $\lceil m/n\rceil$ and possibly one shorter path.
 The number of such paths is

+where $|P_i|$ is the length (number of edges) of $P_i$.
+So we have that the new family $\mathcal{P}$ consists of at most $2n$ paths.